PART 30: SEARCH AND RESCUE

 “We’re getting nowhere,” Carrie stated.

-Chartreuse ventured a smile.
+Chartreuse ventured a smile at the blonde.
 “Not true.
 We, like, know that Luci made it to the store, and that nothing happened at the store.
 So whatever happened, happened after.”

 “Brilliant,” Carrie said dryly.
 “Peered in your crystal ball this morning, I see.”